 Car crashes are the leading cause of death for teens in the U.S.

-If you’re the parent of a teen who’s about to reach the legal driving age, here are some tips to ensure their safety.
+If you’re the parent of a teen who’s about to reach the legal driving age, sign up our teen’s drivers education course and below are some tips to ensure their safety.

 Teen Defensive Driving School

 The first thing you want to do is enroll your teen in a driving school that offers defensive driving courses.
 The statistics don’t lie.
 The cumulative crash rates of graduates from a teen defensive driving school are 77 percent lower than the general teenage driving population.
 A defensive driving course will teach them to: